Christina El Moussa New Boyfriend: Is She Dating NHL Star Nate Thompson?

 A post shared by Christina El Moussa (@christinaelmoussa) on

-“When everything came out in the media it was an extremely stressful time for me,” Christina El Moussa revealed to People Magazine earlier this month in regard to her divorce from Tarek.
+“When everything came out in the media it was an extremely stressful time for me,” Christina El Moussa revealed to People Magazine earlier this month regarding her divorce from Tarek.
 “Between paparazzi and so many false stories in the media, it started taking a toll.
 I was so stressed it was causing me extreme nausea and fatigue.
 Stress was causing me a loss of appetite… When I’m stressed, food is the last thing on my mind.”

 After struggling with her health, Christina El Moussa began taking yoga classes around the time she was believed to have split from Gary Anderson.